How does a pregnancy develop?

 Women and girls whose menstrual periods are one or more weeks late are advised to have a pregnancy test.
 These tests are free at primary health clinics and other health facilities.
 However, they are not always available.
-Pregnancy testing kits can be bought at a pharmacy.
-The best tests are those that notice the smallest amounts of HCG, so look for one in the 15 to 30 HCG level.
+You can buy pregnancy testing kits at a pharmacy.
+The best tests notice minuscule amounts of HCG, so look for one in the 15 to 30 HCG level.

 Home pregnancy test kits claim to be 97 to 99 % accurate if they are used correctly.
 That’s why following the directions are so important.
-Also, check the expiration date on the package—an old kit won’t give you accurate results.
+Also, check the package’s expiration date—an old kit won’t give you accurate results.

-At a clinic tests are free.
+At a clinic, tests are free.
 The nurse will ask for a urine sample, which will be tested.
-Results is available immediately.
+Results are available immediately.

-If you are a first-time visitor to a health facility, you will be asked to fill out a form and a folder will be opened.
-Bring your ID book, any medication you are taking, and a clinic or hospital card, if previously registered at the facility.
+If you are a first-time visitor to a health facility, you will be asked to fill out a form, and the sister will open a folder.
+Bring your ID book, any medication you are taking, and a clinic or hospital card if previously registered at the facility.

 BLOOD TEST: 6-7 WEEKS.
 COST: R150

-- Blood test, your doctor will draw blood sample and send it to a laboratory for analysis
+- Blood test: your doctor will draw a blood sample and send it to a laboratory for analysis

-- Blood test results – few hours or days
+- Blood test results – a few hours or days

-A sonar can be done by 8 weeks of pregnancy to determine the fetal heart beat or by 16-17 weeks of pregnancy to determine gender & fetal health.
+Sonar can be done by eight weeks of pregnancy to determine the fetal heartbeat or 16-17 weeks of pregnancy to assess gender & fetal health.

-This is a sonar of an early pregnancy : 6-8 weeks.
+This is a sonar of early pregnancy: 6-8 weeks.